How much should you plan your family's Disney World Trip?

 But when it comes to your daily activities, Fastpasses, and rides, we personally saw little benefit to extensive planning.
 We changed several of our Fastpasses at the last minute and didn't even use some passes because the lines were shorter than we expected.
 At least one of our Fastpasses was changed for us because the ride (It's a Small World) was broken on our chosen day.
 We even changed which days we visited two of the parks because of the weather, and this had little impact on our experience.

 Ultimately, this is Disney World, and even if you've meticulously planned your entire day, things will change.
-Rides will break, it will rain, or your kids will meltdown.
+Rides will break, it will rain, or your kids will have a thermonuclear meltdown.
 Lines will be longer or shorter than expected.
-Whether you choose to plan everything in great detail, or just wing it, there will likely be at least one instance where you're running through the park and weaving through crowds with a screaming child to make your Fastpass time for a ride.
+Whether you choose to plan everything in great detail, or "just wing it", there will likely be at least one instance where you're running through the park and weaving through crowds with a screaming child to make your Fastpass time for a ride.
 It's just how it goes and it's part of the Disney experience.